If only the application process ended when you clicked submit

 Thank you for applying to William & Mary!
 We look forward to reviewing your application.

-These frequently asked questions offer general information regarding upcoming programs for newly admitted students, determing the completeness of your application, making late submissions, applying for financial aid and receiving an admission decision.
+These frequently asked questions offer general information regarding upcoming programs for newly admitted students, determining the completeness of your application, making late submissions, applying for financial aid and receiving an admission decision.

 If I'm admitted to William & Mary, will there be an admitted student open house this spring so that I can explore campus further?

 These programs will be designed to introduce you to our campus and will include opportunities to meet with current William & Mary students and faculty.
 Information about these programs will be included in your admission email and decision packet.

 If I'm admitted, is there a way to connect with other admitted students before arriving on campus in the fall?

 Yes!
 After admission decisions have been made, the Office of Undergraduate Admission will have a website available specifically to welcome admitted students.
-The site exists to provide admitted students with additional information regarding the orientation process as well as an opportunity to interact with current student ambassadors and other newly admitted students on the Facebook group page.
-As the spring and summer months progress, additional information regarding class registration, housing and campus technology will be posted.
+The site exists to provide admitted students with additional information regarding the orientation process as well as an opportunity to interact with current student ambassadors and other newly admitted students on the Facebook class group page.
+As the spring and summer months progress, additional information regarding class registration, housing and campus technology will be posted on the website.
 The welcome site address will be included in a packet of information you will receive with your admission offer and emailed decision.